TimonFeldmann/vue-observable-observables/README.md

   On top of just doing it for fun, my place of work also does not allow developers to install their own extensions so this was a neat workaround :)

 - How does this tool work?
   - This tool works by overriding Vue.observable and caching a reference of all objects passed to it.
-When the tool is invoked, the main document creates a new window, grabs a handle of the popup window's document object, and begins mounting DOM elements to it and copying styles from the main document to the popup document.

-  The cached references to the Observable objects are then imported into the popup and rendered into a Vue component where they are recursively v-modeled to editable input elements.

-  Finally, a state of the popup is kept in localStorage so when a hot-reload happens, we can ensure the popup will not close or take you away from your observable.
+When the tool is invoked, the main document creates a new window, grabs a handle of the popup window's document object, and begins mounting DOM elements to it and copying styles from the main document to the popup document.<br><br>The cached references to the Observable objects are then imported into the popup and rendered into a Vue component where they are recursively v-modeled to editable input elements.<br><br>Finally, a state of the popup is kept in localStorage so when a hot-reload happens, we can ensure the popup will not close or take you away from your observable.

 - Are you supposed to use popups like this?
 Isn't overwriting methods from other libraries a bad practice?
   - No and Yes.
 I made this development tool because I needed the tool myself for work and I thought it would be fun to make it without requiring a browser extension.